Winnypohh/Sirlicardshop/README.md

 style.css has been passed through the CSS validator and passed with no errors.

 ### Bugs and Issues
 My SECRET_KEY was previously exposed in the repo but that you have rectified that and generated a new one.
+And other keys was open is well.
+Fixed issus with AWS s3 is well.

 #TECHNOLOGIES